-Under Kyrgyz Civil Code,99 real property refers to land, minerals, water, forests, perennial plantings, buildings, structures and everything firmly attached to land, i.e. objects that cannot be moved without destroying or altering them.
-The state registration of real property rights is performed by the State Registration Service under the Government of the Kyrgyz Republic100.
+Under Kyrgyz Civil Code, real property refers to land, minerals, water, forests, perennial plantings, buildings, structures and everything firmly attached to land, i.e. objects that cannot be moved without destroying or altering them.
+The state registration of real property rights is performed by the Cadaster State Institution under the State Agency for Land Resources under the Government of the Kyrgyz Republic.

 Real property rights and encumbrances, as well as real property transactions are subject to mandatory state registration.
-The registration procedure is set forth in the Kyrgyz Law "On State Registration of Immovable Property Rights and Transactions"101 and the Rules on state registration of rights and encumbrances (restrictions) on real estate rights and transactions102.
+The registration procedure is set forth in the Kyrgyz Law "On State Registration of Immovable Property Rights and Transactions" and the Rules on state registration of rights and encumbrances (restrictions) on real estate rights and transactions.
 Under Kyrgyz law, state registration is mandatory for the following rights:

-- Right of ownership; - Right of business management; - Right of operational control; - Right of permanent (with no fixed term) use of land; - Rights arising from mortgage, including statutory mortgage or pledge; - Right of temporary use, lease or sublease for the term of 3 years or more; - Easements; - Restrictions of rights to design, construct and use an individual unit of immovable property, except restrictions imposed on immovable property by the laws and other regulatory acts of the Kyrgyz Republic;
+- Right of ownership; - Right of business management; - Right of operational control; - Right of permanent (with no fixed term) use of land; - Rights arising from mortgage, including statutory mortgage or pledge; - Right of temporary use, lease or sublease for the term of 3 years or more; - Easements; - Restrictions of rights to design, construct